 Leadership Overview

-Royal Navy has 6 executives leading key functions including strategy, people operations, and legal counsel.
+Royal Navy has 6 executives leading key functions including strategy, operations, legal, people, and staff coordination.

 Leadership Roles at Royal Navy